alesantuz/musclesyneRgies/paper/paper.md

 The typical workflow when using `musclesyneRgies` consists of six main steps:

-1. Data preparation
+1. Data preparation (to read raw data sets and covert them into the needed format)
-2. Raw data processing
+2. Raw data processing (e.g. rectification, filtering, time-normalisation, etc.)
-3. Synergy extraction
+3. Synergy extraction (via NMF)
-4. Synergy classification
+4. Synergy classification (via k-means)
 5. Synergy analysis
+    i.
+Linear methods: full width at half maximum and centre of activity [@Martino2014] ii.
+Non-linear methods: local complexity or Higuchi's fractal dimension [@Higuchi1988; @Santuz2020a], global complexity or Hurst exponent [@Hurst1951; @Santuz2020a], short-term maximum Lyapunov exponents [@Rosenstein1993; @Santuz2020b; @Kang2006]
-6. Plots (available at each of the previous steps).
+6. Plots (available at each of the previous steps, see \autoref{fig:syns} for an example).

 Using the native pipe operator (R >= `4.1.0` is required), a typical analysis pipeline can be synthetically written as follows: